MWein/Penny/README.md

 ### Commissions...

 All of the viable brokers charge $0.65 per option trade.
 TD brings it down to $0.50 if you make a certain number of trades per quarter.
 Assuming $0.65 per trade and 10 different options positions per week, without buying them back, I'd be looking at $338/year in fees.
 Which isn't the worst thing in the world.
 Almost makes me wish Robinhood had an API.

+### Other notes

+I looked more closely at TD and ETrade and they have this stupid manual-authentication process that kind of kills the fire-and-forget thing I'm going for here.
+TD's tokens last for 90 days, ETrade expires after 2 hours.
+I don't think they had trading bots in mind when they spun them up.

+### Tradier

+Now this looks interesting.
+They're an API-first broker like Alpaca, but unlike Alpaca they support options.
+Their option trade price is $0.35/contract which is cheaper than the others.
+There's also a $30/month option which lets me get past the $0.35/contract fee.
+I'd have to make around 85 options trades or more to make that worth it which I might end up running into later on.
+They also have a watchlist feature which might mean I won't have to use a database.
+Best of all they provide some awesome code samples including Go!